-Just a few drops of this aromatic and full of flavor coffee extract add specific coffee flavor and medicinal properties to your baking, cooking, and even your skincare beauty products.
+Just a few drops of this aromatic and homemade coffee extract add specific rich coffee flavor and medicinal properties to your baking, cooking, and even your skincare beauty products.
 This simple coffee essence made of two ingredients is a great way to add coffee flavoring to any homemade dish.

-Whether you are a coffee lover or not you will appreciate this small bottle of coffee essence at your hand that can turn a boring cake into coffeelicious sensation.
+Whether you are a coffee lover or not, you will appreciate this tiny bottle of coffee essence in your hand that can turn a bland cake into coffeelicious sensation.

-Coffee extract is an alcohol concentrate made of roasted coffee beans and alcohol.
-Herbalists would call it tincture and some people may know it as coffee essence.
+Coffee extract is a concentrated coffee flavoring made of roasted coffee beans and alcohol.
+Herbalists call it a tincture; some people may know it as coffee essence.

-Coffee extract captures taste, aroma and medicinal properties of coffee beans in one small bottle.
+Coffee extract captures coffee beans’ taste, aroma, and medicinal properties in a tiny bottle.
 It makes an excellent addition to sweet or savory dishes and can last for years if stored properly.

 Ingredients

-To make a potent coffee essence you need aromatic roasted coffee beans and alcohol.
-No special equipment or skills are required.
+You can make coffee extract at home.
+All you need to make a potent flavor of coffee is aromatic roasted coffee beans and alcohol.
+No special equipment or skills are required

-If you want to make your coffee extract really strong and full of flavors make sure you select aromatic coffee beans that are fresh and organic.
+If you want your tincture to be strong and full of flavors, make sure you select aromatic coffee beans that are fresh and organic.
 So look for beans that have a printed roast date on them.
 Ideally, look to use beans for up to four weeks.

 Alcohol

 you can use ethanol (synonyms: ethyl alcohol or grain spirit) that is available in a pharmacy or vodka, rum or brandy.
-However, use mild tasting alcohol that will not interfere with the coffee flavor.
+However, to extract the best coffee flavor, use mild-tasting alcohol that will not interfere with the coffee flavor.

 I prefer vodka for its neutral taste and color.